anchovydev/anchovydev.github.io/_posts/2022-12-23-merry-holidays.md

 oh well, who cares, this season's gone, time to prepare for next year. also i got first for mc in school. very epik.

-also, i will be at cmimc 2023! i can't believe this is happening. i will be with spectator, rft, megarnie, streak, plang2008, and another dude who doesn't want his information dropped
+also, i will be at cmimc 2023! i can't believe this is happening! i was invited to a math competition! i will be with spectator, rft, megarnie, streak, plang2008, and another dude who doesn't want his information dropped

 time to get carried